-Rice with Smoked Herrings, Peppers and Scallions is a wonderful dish to have in your cooking repertoire.
+Rice with Smoked Herrings, Peppers, and Scallions is a delicious dish to have in your cooking repertoire.
 It is a tasty one-pot dish or side dish recipe that can be served cold or hot.
-This dish it the right combination of starch, smoked fish and herbs.
+This dish is the right combination of starch, smoked fish, and herbs.

 Smoked Herring pieces are sauteed with Noubess Hot and Spicy Original Sauce and then mixed with sliced scallions, diced sweet mini sweet peppers, and chopped parsley.
 The fish mixture is then mixed with cooked white rice to give you a complete meal.

 I am very proud of myself for creating this delicious rice dish.
 Sometimes it is incredibly worth it when you buy food in bulk.
 You will never find one smoked herring fillet packaged.
 Therefore you must be ready to create multiple dishes if you will not be cooking the entire package in one day.
 One pack may include 5 to 10 fillets depending on the size of the packaging.

 If you remember, a few months ago, I shared a blog article about What you need to know about Smoked Herring.
 Take a look at the article to understand why preparation is crucial entirely.

 Because smoked herring is very salty, it is necessary to soak the fillets overnight or for a few hours before cooking.
 This process will not remove all the salt but most of it.
 If you add salt to desalted smoked herrings for one reason or another, some people say that your dish will be salty.
 It is better to add a salt-free seasoning like Noubess Fish & Seafood Seasoning, Salt-Free.

 This particular seasoning does not contain any salt.
 This salt-free seasoning blend contains black pepper, rosemary, parsley, dill, citric acid, garlic, lemon peel, and onion—the perfect combination for seafood.